1975–76 Port Vale F.C. season: Third Division

 The pre-season saw failed attempts by Roy Sproson to sign Wales internationals Mike England and Wyn Davies.
 Instead he bought back Mick Cullerton from Stafford Rangers for £4,000, who had scored over seventy goals for Rangers in his two seasons away from Burslem.
-Another former player, Ken Hancock, re-signed as a player-coach, however he soon found himself unable to play as he had received a pay-out upon his retirement in 1973.
-Just two days before the opening game Sproson quickly signed Terry Lees from Stoke City for £3,000 and Geoff Morris from Bangor City for £200.
+Another former player, Ken Hancock, re-signed as a player-coach, however, he soon found himself unable to play as he had received a pay-out upon his retirement in 1973.
+Just two days before the opening game Sproson quickly signed versatile defender/midfielder Terry Lees from Stoke City for £3,000 and winger Geoff Morris from Bangor City for £200.